wp-plugins/users-ultra/readme.txt

 = 1.0.62 (05-21-2014) =
 * New Feature - Yammer Login and Registration method has been added to the Social Connections Options.
 * New Feature - WooCommerce Order Status.
 This new feature allows users to check their order's status through Users Ultra.
+* New Language - German Language mo and po files have bee included within the languages folder

 = 1.0.61 (05-20-2014) =
 * Bug Fix - IMPORTANT: Please update ASAP Google Sign Up Plus OAuth tweaks.